mitodl/handbook/common-web-app-guide.md

 docker-compose run web pylint

 ### JS/CSS TESTS/LINTING
+# We also include a helper script to execute JS tests in most of our projects
-# Run JS tests via helper script (this file may exist at the project root or in ./scripts/test)
+# (this file may exist at the project root or in ./scripts/test)
 ./js_test.sh
 # Run JS tests in specific file
 ./js_test.sh path/to/file.js